RatJuggler/led-shim-demo/README.md

 If anything is going to cause a problem trying to run `ledshimdemo` it will be NumPy which is used by a couple of the demos.
 The NumPy package is included in most builds of Raspbian, but installed with `apt-get`, this then causes problems if anything tries to install a different version with `pip3`.
-For this reason `ledshimdemo` doesn't install NumPy as a dependency.
-If you need to install NumPy using:
+For this reason `ledshimdemo` doesn't install a specific version of NumPy hoping to pick up the latest global installed one.
+If you need to install NumPy try using:
 ```
 sudo apt-get install python3-numpy
 ```